costikid/costikid/README.md

 # Hi 👋, I'm Costanza

-1. 🔧 I make websites for small businesses (though I don't think my clients would be interested in my github profile)

-2. 🌱 As a curious person, I’m always eager to learn more about different technologies.
+I’m always eager to learn more about different technologies.
 To the point that sometimes I get lost and forget to stick to one thing.

-3. 💬 Does the internet really need another developer sharing her learnings on a blog?
-Probably not.
-But if you are reading this, maybe it does.
-Check it out here (wait, it's a work in progress).

-4. 📫 Email me at costanza@bromleywebworks.co.uk

 ## I am particularly good at